Bullet catch: History

 Between 1813 and 1818, a troupe known as the 'Indian Jugglers', advertised as being from Seringapatam, included the trick in their shows given in London and Dublin.
 In 1817 The Times carried a report of a fatal accident in Dublin, allegedly caused when a pistol 'actually loaded with powder and ball was, by mistake, substituted for that prepared in the usual way.'
 In a later newspaper item however the chief of the troupe, Mr Ramusamee, denied this story, stating that no-one had ever been killed.

-Around 1840, Scottish magician John Henry Anderson began demonstrating the gun trick in theatres throughout Britain.
-Anderson, or "The Great Wizard of the North" as he was called, performed for P.T.
-Barnum, Czar Nicholas, Queen Victoria, and Prince Albert and toured in the United States and Australia, thus bringing the bullet catch into mainstream magic illusions.
+Around 1840, John Henry Anderson began demonstrating the gun trick in theatres throughout Britain.
+Anderson, or "The Great Wizard of the North" as he was called, performed for P. T. Barnum, Czar Nicholas, Queen Victoria, and Prince Albert and toured in the United States and Australia, thus bringing the bullet catch into mainstream magic illusions.
 At least four of Anderson's rivals adapted and imitated his trick in their own performances.
 The American magician John Wyman, also known as "Wyman the Wizard," purchased the technique from Anderson and began performing the trick himself, popularizing it to such a degree that the bullet catch was for a time known as "Wyman's gun trick."

+Escape artist and daredevil Harry Houdini announced that he would perform a bullet catch at the New York Hippodrome in April 1918, but did not do so.
+His decision not to perform the trick is commonly attributed to a letter from Harry Kellar, who wrote to Houdini stating (in part): "And you owe it to your friends and your family to cut out all stuff that entails risk of your life."
+However, other research attributes Hippodrome management of dissuading Houdini from attempting the illusion.
+Houdini did claim, during an appearance in Boston in 1922, that he had performed the trick at some point during his career.